farl-opa/Mantis-CO-FLIP.jl/docs/src/DevelDocs/MainPageDevelDocs.md

     and that may change without warning.
 For the public documentation, see the [MANTIS.jl Documentation](@ref)

+!!! note "Suggestion"
+    I would suggest that the developer documentation has the same structure as the source code, while the user docs can have a different structure.

 ## All functions and stuff from Mantis.Polynomials
 ```@autodocs